 The Success of Driving Traffic

-For Assignment 1 Module 5 I had to find 5 sites that successfully drove traffic to their site and identify exactly what the driving force between the user and website was.
+For our Free Blog Post topic, I decided to select 5 websites that successfully drove traffic to their site and identify why their users are attracted to it.
 I first started by thinking of my favorite brands/websites and what was so unique about them.
-(Fitbit.com, Apple.com, Airbnb.com, Nike.com, TheNorthFace.com) Understanding, why I liked these sites was a great way to brainstorm ideas and further more select the 5 sites for my assignment.
+(Fitbit.com, Apple.com, Airbnb.com, Nike.com, TheNorthFace.com) Understanding, why I liked these sites was a great first step to understand why their audience is attracted to their website.

 The 5 Sites

-Below you will find the 5 sites I choose with a brief summary of what they’re successfully doing to increase traffic, time-on-page, conversion rates and referral traffic.
+Below you will find 5 sites I choose to demonstrate this with a brief summary of what they are successfully doing to increase traffic, time-on-page, conversion rates and referral traffic.
 Scroll down further to see how these points are successfully driving traffic 🙂 :

 5 Sites Driving Traffic Successfully: